-Sexual Identity involves the level of comfort with, or range of acceptance of, an individual’s biological sex at birth (Campo-Arias, 2010).
+Sexual identity involves the level of comfort with, or range of acceptance of, an individual’s biological sex at birth (Campo-Arias, 2010).
 It is developed during puberty and becomes more apparent as teenagers start to feel sexual attraction.
 Curiosity about sex is a normal part of human development.
-For those teens that question his or her sexual orientation it could lead to coming out to family and friends which in turn could result in rejection, feelings of isolation, and depression (This Emotional Life, 2011).
+For those teens that question their sexual orientation, it could lead to coming out to family and friends which in turn could result in rejection, feelings of isolation, and depression (This Emotional Life, 2011).

 According to Campo-Arias (2010) gender identity is “the degree of acceptance or discomfort which an adult manifests in terms of behavioral and emotional characteristics expected for a person, according to biological sex, to show within the interaction with other people” (p.g.
 180, para 4).

-For the majority of people his or her gender identity will be the same as his or her biologically determined sex.
-Through the socialization process, children are taught what is expected, and accepted, of them as a boy or girl virtually from birth.
-By the age of three most children display behaviors and select activities typical of his or her sex, but that is not always the case.
+For the majority of people, their gender identity will be the same as their biologically determined sex.
+Through the socialization process, children are taught what is expected and accepted of them as a boy or girl virtually from birth.
+By the age of three, most children display behaviors and select activities typical of his or her sex, but that is not always the case.
 Children are also aware by age three of what gender they identify with.
 For those that fit in with society’s expectations for his or her biological sex the meaning of gender probably will never be questioned.
 After all, they fit the mold (Gender Spectrum, 2012).

-Even though gender diversity has been documented across cultures and recorded throughout history it is still not easy for those who do not fit in with what society deems as ‘normal’.
-Individuals who identify with a gender different from his or her own sex can decide to change their sex to match the gender they identity with either superficially with hair styles, behaviors, and clothing choices, or more permanently with hormone therapy or surgery (Gender Spectrum, 2012).
+Even though gender diversity has been documented across cultures and recorded throughout history, it is still not easy for those who do not fit in with what society deems as ‘normal’.
+Individuals who identify with a gender different from his or her own sex can decide to change their sex to match the gender they identify with, either superficially with hairstyles, behaviors, and clothing choices, or more permanently with hormone therapy or surgery (Gender Spectrum, 2012).

-There are many references to sexual orientation throughout history, but even with that being the case those are involved in same-sex relationships are not always accepted as equals by different cultures, and in many case, are discriminated against or punished.
+There are many references to sexual orientation throughout history, but even with that being the case, those involved in same-sex relationships are not always accepted as equals by different cultures and, in many cases, are discriminated against or punished.
 This issue is still considered controversial today even though the attitude of people from different countries around the world has improved (Vance, 2011).

-One controversial aspect is whether or not same sex relationships are because of choice or a natural occurring difference.
-In some countries it is assumed that the lack of available women is a factor in why men engage in same sex relationships.
+One controversial aspect is whether or not same-sex relationships are because of choice or a naturally occurring difference.
+In some countries, it is assumed that the lack of available women is a factor in why men engage in same-sex relationships.
 For instance, some cultures keep young women in seclusion until they are of an age to marry.
-Same sex relationships are seen as a type of practice preparing men for the future role of husband.
+Same-sex relationships are seen as a type of practice preparing men for the future role of husband.
 Once married, the behavior is no longer acceptable.
-However, among all cultures there are same-sex relationships even when there is not a shortage of opposite sex partners.
+However, among all cultures there are same-sex relationships even when there is not a shortage of opposite-sex partners.
 This inconsistency has caused many cultures to question cultural assumptions (Vance, 2011).

 Another issue pertains to the assumption of male superiority that many cultures portray.
 Men are expected to be more masculine and women more feminine.
 Men considered less masculine are seen as being less of a man, while women who seem less feminine are assumed to be trying to take over the man’s role in society.
 In both cases the reaction is negative (Vance, 2011).

-While there has been much debate, and some confusion, about the differences between sexual identity and gender identity as well as how these concepts influence sexual orientation, identity formation is considered to be a significant part of an individual’s socialization (Browne, 2008).
+While there has been much debate and some confusion about the differences between sexual identity and gender identity as well as how these concepts influence sexual orientation, identity formation is considered to be a significant part of an individual’s socialization (Browne, 2008).
 Cultural influences play a large part in this process as culture defines acceptable behaviors for men and women (Schalkwyk, 2000).
 While some cultures continue to question an individual’s right to express him or herself as he or she sees fit, others are starting to understand and accept those who fall outside what traditionally has been considered normal.
-Culture changes occur slowly, but they do occur, in reaction to shifts in social and economic pressures, globalization, new technologies, armed conflict, and changes in laws (Schalkwyk, 2000).
-At some point these changes may promote a better understanding of individual differences as well as worldwide acceptance for everyone, no matter what sex or gender they identify with or what sexual orientation category that fall into.
+Cultural changes occur slowly, but they do occur in reaction to shifts in social and economic pressures, globalization, new technologies, armed conflict, and changes in laws (Schalkwyk, 2000).
+At some point, these changes may promote a better understanding of individual differences as well as worldwide acceptance for everyone, no matter what sex or gender they identify with or what sexual orientation category that fall into.

 Browne, K. (2008).
 Sociology.
 Retrieved on November 25, 2012 from